What Is a “Muffin Top” and How Do I Get Rid of It?

 Stress

-Anxiety, worry and distress can also play a role in creating those midsection rolls.
+Anxiety, worry, distress, and hormonal changes can also play a role in creating those midsection rolls.

-“Stress leads to the release of cortisol in your body, which tells your body to hold on to that fat, specifically in the midsection,” says Abby Nouis, ACSM-certified personal trainer and facility director of QuickHIT Fitness in Madison, WI.
+“Stress leads to the release of cortisol [a stress hormone] in your body, which tells your body to hold on to that fat, specifically in the midsection,” says Abby Nouis, ACSM-certified personal trainer and facility director of QuickHIT Fitness in Madison, WI.

 Stress can also lead to emotional eating, which can contribute to weight gain.